obuyajr/Kitchenitto/README.md

 Installation
 To run Kitchenitto on your local machine, you will need to have Android Studio installed.
 Follow these steps to get started:

-Clone the project from the GitHub repository: https://github.com/yourusername/kitchenitto-android.git Open Android Studio and select "Open an existing Android Studio project" Navigate to the directory where you cloned the project and select the "kitchenitto" folder Wait for the project to load and sync all dependencies
+Clone the project from the GitHub repository
+Open Android Studio and select "Open an existing Android Studio project" Navigate to the directory where you cloned the project and select the "kitchenitto" folder Wait for the project to load and sync all dependencies